mamadjavaad/my-cheat-sheets/README.md

 ## Cheat Sheets by Language

-You can find cheat sheets for various programming languages in their respective folders:
+You can find cheat sheets for various programming languages and their  Frameworks , libraries and tools  in their respective folders:

 - JavaScript: [JS-box](./JS-box)
 - and more on the way...